nodesource/nsolid-cf-v3/README.md

   A simple "Hello, World!" application.

-* `print-versions-4x`
+* `print-versions-6x`

   Displays the versions of the Node.js and N|Solid Runtime components.
-  Specifically selects the version of the N|Solid Runtime that corresponds to the Node.js 4.x Argon LTS line, via the `engines` property in the `package.json` file.
+  Specifically selects the version of the N|Solid Runtime that corresponds to the Node.js 6.x Boron LTS line, via the `engines` property in the `package.json` file.

-* `print-versions-6x`

-  Same as `print-version-4x`, but uses the Node.js 6.x Boron LTS line

 * `print-versions-8x`

-  Same as `print-version-4x`, but uses the Node.js 8.x Carbon LTS line
+  Same as `print-version-6x`, but uses the Node.js 8.x Carbon LTS line

+* `print-versions-10x`

+  Same as `print-version-10x`, but uses the Node.js 8.x Dubnium LTS line

 * `native`